OpenCollarTeam/opencollarteam.github.io/OpenCollar-Social-Partner-Locations.md

 # List of OpenCollar Social Partner Locations and their Hosts:

-- This list is not in any specific order -

 - The Sanctuary of the Collar - Beautiful Nightmares BDSM club sim
 **Location**